1924 Northern Ireland local elections: Background

 The elections were the first local elections to be held in Northern Ireland, which had been created by the Government of Ireland Act 1920.
 Northern Ireland's county and district councils had last been elected in the all-Ireland 1920 Irish local elections using the single transferable vote (STV) voting system, which had been introduced in the hopes of preventing Sinn Féin from winning the same kind of landslide that the FPTP ward system had allowed it in the 1918 general election.

-Whilst Unionists in Southern Ireland had supported the introduction of STV for local elections, Ulsters Unionists had opposed it, with the Ulster Unionist leader James Craig favouring retention of the FPTP ward system used in the rest of Britain, and the UUP was committed to returning to the old system.
+Whilst Unionists in Southern Ireland had supported the introduction of STV for local elections, Ulster's Unionists had opposed it, with the Ulster Unionist leader James Craig favouring retention of the FPTP ward system used in the rest of Britain, and the UUP was committed to returning to the old system.
 In contrast, Nationalists favoured the retention of a proportional representation based system as a safeguard for minorities.

 The Northern Irish parliament, dominated by the UUP who held 75% of the seats following the 1921 election, legislated for a return to the old FPTP system in 1922, and also legislated for the redrawing of electoral divisions.